gatling/frontline-doc/content/reference/current/plugins/bamboo/index.md

 ## Usage

-A new Gatling FrontLine simulation will be started every time the job is run.
+A new Gatling Enterprise simulation will be started every time the job is run.
 Check the logs to check the simulation progress.
 If the simulation ran successfully, it will look like the following:

 {{< img src="console-output.png" alt="Console output" >}}

-If the Gatling FrontLine deployment fails (i.e. because of a shortage of available hosts), the plugin will retry 3 times to redeploy the simulation.
+If the Gatling Enterprise deployment fails (i.e. because of a shortage of available hosts), the plugin will retry 3 times to redeploy the simulation.

 Live metrics will be displayed in the console, and in the build summary.